 Payments are limited to tuition, books, supplies and expenses associated with completing the course of study.
 Costs for medical procedures, such as Hepatitis B vaccines or physical exams, are not included.
-There is a limit of \$600/individual per registration period.
-This limit may not be exceeded without approval from DFA.
+There is a limit of \$600 per individual contract.
+This limit cannot be exceeded without approval from DFA.
 To obtain approval, a written request must be submitted to the Director of DFA and include the client's name, address, SSN, name of the training facility and the occupation for which training is sought.
-The request must also include the usual pay rate for the occupation as well as the current employment prospects and labor demands.
+The request must also include the usual pay rate for the occupation, as well as the current employment prospects and labor demands.